 Cumin spice can be readily available around the year in the market.
-You can buy its seeds as well as a ground powder in ready-made packs.
+You can buy its seeds as well as ground powder in ready-made packs.
 Good-quality cumin should release pleasant yet peppery flavor when squeezed between index and thumb fingers.
 In the stores, buy whole seeds instead of its powder since oftentimes it may contain adulterated inferior quality spice mixtures.

-The seeds can be stored in cool, dry, dark place, in airtight containers for many months and can be milled using hand-mill as and when required.
+The seeds can be stored in a cool, dry, dark place, in airtight containers for many months, and can be milled using a hand-mill as and when required.
 Ground and powdered cumin should be stored in the refrigerator in air-sealed containers and should be used as early as possible since it loses its flavor quickly.

 Its seeds are employed to prepare a decoction to treat flatulence and indigestion in traditional medicines.

 The seeds are being used in traditional medicines to stave off the common cold symptoms.
 (Medical disclaimer).

 Cumin is generally toasted/roasted gently before adding in a recipe.
-In order to keep its fragrance and flavor intact, it is generally ground just before preparing dishes.
+In order to keep its fragrance and flavor intact, it is generally milled just before preparing dishes.